Nicholas-BI/bakery-efficiency-score/docs/visuals_overview.md

 - Slicers appear in a consistent top-row layout across pages
 - Visual types and color mapping reinforce outcomes (e.g., red = loss)
 - KPIs use consistent formatting and spacing
-- Tooltips, decomposition, and drill-through keep insights layered—not cluttered
+- Tooltips, decomposition, and drill-down keep insights layered—not cluttered